TechLabs-Berlin/wt23-geofree/BLOG.md

 return id_1, id_2, id_3
 ```

 #### 3.3 Testing
-A mock dataset with 100 of records was done to test the function.
+A mock dataset with 100 records was done to test the function.
 I used the  following parameters:
 A maximum number of views by 2001.
 A random number of likes between 0 and 20.
 Time creation for posts with a limit of the previous 30 days.
 Random latitude and longitude points, timedate_creation, and geographical points using the Faker package.
-Random title, description, available, condition, categories, number of views and likes  The titles regard to input from user with category of items.
-The user can user multiple categories, so I used numpy with list of lists using the random package.
+Random `title`, `description`, `available`, `condition`, `categories`, number of `views` and `likes`  The titles regard to input from the user with category of items.
+The user can select multiple categories in the search, so I used numpy with lists of lists using the random package.

 Lists with some examples of values were created as presented below.